What is the Health Care Reform Impact on my Business?

 Beginning in 2015, large employers who meet the definition of an “Applicable Large Employer ” must offer affordable health care coverage to their full-time employees or be subject to financial penalties.
 RMHP can help our Large Employer groups understand the new Employer Shared Responsibilities and what they mean for your specific health plan.

 Proposed regulations were slated to be effective in 2014, however the IRS announced on July 2, 2013 the rules for mandatory employer requirements and tax penalties have been postponed for one year.
-The delay of the Applicable Large Employer penalties and employer reporting requirements will limit the affordable care act (PPACA) business impact.
+Final Regulations were issued on February 10, 2014 that include notable changes and more Transition Relief for certain large employers.

 What constitutes a full-time employee?

 Effective for plan years on or after January 1, 2014: Full-time employees work 30 hours or more a week, or 130 hours or more in a calendar month.

 - If you have employees who work less than 30 hours, you will need to track their hours of service each month.

 - Add their collective hours together for the month and then divide by 120.
 This will give you the full-time equivalent number.

 - Here is an example: Employer X has 25 employees who each average 80 hours of service per month (20 hours/week)